Pierluigi Casiraghi: Managerial career

-Casiraghi became manager of Italian Serie C2 side A.C.
-Legnano in May 2003.
-On 24 July 2006, he was appointed joint coach of the Italian Under-21 national team alongside former Chelsea teammate Gianfranco Zola, succeeding Claudio Gentile.
+Casiraghi became manager of Italian Serie C2 side Legnano in May 2003.
+On 24 July 2006, he was appointed head coach of the Italy U-21 national team alongside former Chelsea teammate Gianfranco Zola as his assistant, succeeding Claudio Gentile.

-In his coaching tenure, Casiraghi led the Azzurrini into the 2007 UEFA European Under-21 Football Championship, ending in fifth place after having eliminated Spain U-21 in the qualifying phase.
-He was successively confirmed for the 2008 Olympic Games campaign, which ended in the quarter-finals with a 3–2 loss to Belgium.
-He also helped the Italian youth side to win the 2008 Toulon tournament.
-In the 2009 UEFA European Under-21 Football Championship, his side, having lost several key players through injury and suspension, narrowly lost 1–0 to Germany in the semi-finals.
+In his coaching tenure, Casiraghi led the Azzurrini into the 2007 UEFA European Under-21 Championship, ending in fifth place after having eliminated Spain in the qualifying phase.
+He was successively confirmed for the 2008 Summer Olympics campaign, which ended in the quarter-finals with a 3–2 loss to Belgium.
+He also helped them to win the 2008 Toulon Tournament.
+In the 2009 UEFA European Under-21 Championship, his side, having lost several key players through injury and suspension, narrowly lost 1–0 to eventual champions Germany in the semifinal.

-In December 2016, he joined EFL Championship club Birmingham City, again reuniting with Gianfranco Zola, as he done at Al-Arabi in Qatar.
+In December 2016, he joined EFL Championship club Birmingham City as an assistant coach, again reuniting with Zola, as he had previously served in a similar role at Cagliari and Al-Arabi.